What to Do After a Car Accident in Detroit

 When a driver's insurance policy does not cover personal property losses, the driver may pursue a "mini tort" case in a Michigan.
 Most likely, you'll find yourself in District Court, also known as "The People's Court."
 It may be a good idea to check with an attorney to find out if this is the proper way to handle your case.
 Also, see FindLaw's article on Detroit Courthouses.

 Simply put, car accidents can be a pain both physically and emotionally.
 Not only do you have to deal with insurance companies, medical bills, and repairs for your vehicle, there is the stress that goes along with a potential personal injury lawsuit.
 But you don't have to face this challenge alone.
-You can have your Detroit car accident case reviewed for free by a Michigan personal injury attorney at no obligation to you.
+Reach out to a Michigan personal injury attorney today.

 Contact a qualified attorney.